| Title: | Quantitative Analysis of Mass Spectrometry Data |

 |

-Returns a modified MassSpectrum
+Returns a modified MassSpectrum object with reduced

 intensities.